darthgelum/PHPhoenix/README.md

 * Write your own code

-  PHPixie handles the foundation and lets you shape the rest any way you like.
+  PHPhoenix handles the foundation and lets you shape the rest any way you like.